The Rottweiler, More than just a dog

 Thank you for visiting the Home of Rotteln Rottweilers we hope you enjoy a little about our dogs.

-We are registered with Dogs NSW and are members of the Rottweiler club of NSW and the Northern Districts Rottweiler club, also holding Executive and Committee positions within both clubs, following the code of ethics set down by the clubs rules.
+We are registered with Dogs NSW and are members of the Rottweiler club of NSW and the Northern Districts Rottweiler club, we have held many Executive and Committee positions within breed clubs, following the code of ethics set down by the clubs rules.

-We do not breed often prefering quality over quantity.
-All our breeding stock has been Hip and Elbowed scored, has Eye and Mouth Certificates and has suitable Temperaments.
+We do not breed often preferring quality over quantity.
+All our breeding stock has been Hip and Elbow scored, has Eye and Mouth Certificates and has suitable Temperaments.

 Our Rottweilers have proven that you can be successful in the All Breeds as well as the Specialty Show scene while still being great family companions and wonderful ambassadors for the breed through Public Relations.